 I stepped into the claw-footed bathtub and the bandages on my wrist had to be soaked away in the barely warm water–I learned later the heater was broken.
 I couldn’t tell if my shaking was from cold or continuing shock.

-It became very clear that I wouldn’t even be able to wash my own hair and so I called a friend through the open door and sat in the tub, hugging knees to sore chest as my friend sat on a stool and poured coffee mug after coffee mug of bath water over my hair as though I were a child again.
+It became very clear that I wouldn’t even be able to wash my own hair and so I called a friend through the open door and sat in the tub, hugging knees to sore chest as shesat on a stool and poured coffee mug after coffee mug of bath water over my hair as though I were a child again.
 She gently picked out burrs and twigs, pieces of bush that clung to my curls.
 I’d slept on these thorns in the night but had been too tired to do more than move my tangled ponytail aside.
 With each cupful, the water became redder–turning like rust– as the blood that had been matted into my hair and upper back washed away.
 A clump of my hair fell out into her hand, too.
 I guess this makes me the Girl with One Less Curl.

 That night, clean and well-fed, I slept for twelve hours and could have kept on for much longer, though I wasn’t much of a Sleeping Beauty, more of a Sleeping Crash Dummy.

 I don’t know what to feel or how to feel it.
 I’ve started saying I don’t know so much lately, it’s become a mantra of sorts.
 I don’t know how we both got away with so few injuries.
 I don’t know how to handle all of the adult things like insurance and bills.
 I don’t know how to stop talking about this, but I’m also trying not to make it a part of my identity.
 I don’t know so much.
-It’s been told so much at this point, it’s hardly real anymore.
+I’ve told the story so much at this point, it’s hardly real anymore.
 From the moment the paramedics asked me what happened, it was already mythologized and calcified and edited into something that’s different than exactly what happened.
 It’s more than a thing that happened to me once–it’s a saga, and by telling it like a story I’m creating distance.
 I don’t know how to respond so I watch others respond for me.
 It’s too much for me on my own.

 But, hey, as least I’ll have an awesome scar for a souvenir to freak my students out with when school starts again.